-The Fostering Network is Northern Ireland’s leading fostering charity with 100 per cent membership of all foster carers and kinship foster carers, over 2,000 in total, and all statutory and independent fostering service providers as corporate members.
+The Fostering Network is Northern Ireland’s leading fostering charity with 100 per cent membership of all foster carers and kinship foster carers and all statutory and independent fostering service providers as corporate members.

 Advice and Information

 The Fostering Network offers information, advice and support to foster carers, kinship foster carers and others working in the area of fostering.
-The service is independent and confidential and is complementary to the support provided by the health and social care trusts and independent fostering providers.
+This confidential service is independent and complementary to the support provided by the health and social care trusts and independent fostering providers.
 We also deliver finance workshops for foster carers and other professionals involved in fostering.

 If you would like to access our advice and information service please contact Doris Dickison on 028 9070 5056.

 The Fostering Achievement project aims to equip and support foster carers, as first educators, to improve the educational outcomes for looked after children.
 Fostering Achievement views education in its broadest sense and promotes learning and development in a variety of ways to help children and young people learn new skills, develop and enhance natural talents, pursue new interests, improve learning and gain a real sense of self -worth and achievement.